Kanchenjunga Base Camp Trek – Come close to five great treasure houses of the snow

 Kanchenjunga-Base-Camp-Trek-1

-This is one of the longest treks in Nepal, taking from 23 to 29 days.
+The Kanchenjunga hike is one of the longest treks in Nepal, taking from 23 to 29 days.
 It is possible to make this a tea house trek, as the government has encouraged the building of infrastructure around not just Kanchenjunga but all of the Himalayas.
-In Lhonak, Kambachen and Kanchenjunga Base Camp, however, lodges only open when there are more trekkers.
+However, in Lhonak, Kambachen and Kanchenjunga Base Camp, lodges only open when there are more trekkers.

 Kanchenjunga-Base-Camp-trek-map